anetacamo/react-coding/content/git-router.md

 <Route path="contact" element={<Contact />} />
 ```

-so now we have generated pages for urls: `www.page.com`, `www.page.com/about`, `www.page.com/contact`
+so now we have generated pages for urls: `www.website.com`, `www.website.com/about`, `www.website.com/contact`

 ### adding menu with router links

+Now we have multiple routes ready.
+But we have to manually write the address.
+What we need is a navbar where we can click a menu item and it will navigate to the proper route.

 ```jsx
 import { Link } from "react-router-dom";